Error: Access Token is not valid or has expired. Feed will not update.

 A Myanmar beach break is all about having fun.
 And Ngwe Saung has plenty to offer for those who enjoy summer-time activities.
 Whether by the pool or on the sand, Ngwe Saung is the perfect place for catching a few rays.
-From late October until end of April, the beach is blessed with sunny days that are usually accompanied by a pleasant sea breeze.
-Thanks to the latitude, the sun is not as intense as at many Thai beaches yet is plenty enough to leave you with a nice healthy tan after a day on the sand.
-If simply sunbathing is too boring, grab a bike and go for a ride through the neighboring villages or head inland for a bit of bird watching in the surrounding hills.
+From late October until the end of April, the beach is blessed with sunny days that are usually accompanied by a pleasant sea breeze.
+Thanks to the latitude, the sun is not as intense as at many Thai beaches; yet, it is plenty enough to leave you with a nice, healthy tan after a day on the sand.
+If simply sunbathing is too boring, grab a bike and go for a ride through the neighboring villages or head inland for a bit of bird-watching in the surrounding hills.

 Out to sea

 Tired of being on land?
-The Bay of Bengal beckons!
-Of course, going for a swim in the tropical waters is a big treat- what better way to cap off a Myanmar vacation than floating over salt water waves.
-But there are also more adventurous options.
-At the far end of the beach lies the Ngwe Saung Yacht Club which offers Stand Up Paddle, surfing, kitesurfing and more.
-Or opt for a boat trip, hiring a wooden motor boat to cruise to quiet, uninhabited islands and prime snorkeling spots.
-Fishing excursions can also be arranged on request with the ‘prizes’ being grilled up on the barbeque that evening if you wish!
+The Bay of Bengal beckons you!
+Of course, going for a swim in the tropical waters is a big treat–what better way to cap off a Myanmar vacation than floating over saltwater waves.
+But, there are also more adventurous options.
+At the far end of the beach lies the Ngwe Saung Yacht Club which offers paddleboarding, surfing, kitesurfing, and more for your leisure.
+Or, opt for a boat trip, hiring a wooden motor boat to cruise to quiet, uninhabited islands and prime snorkeling spots.
+Fishing excursions can also be arranged on request with the prizes being grilled up on the barbeque that evening if you wish!

 Speaking of fishing, Ngwe Saung has some of Myanmar’s best seafood.
-Every day the local fishermen venture onto the seas in hopes of catching fresh fish, prawns, squid and other delights.
-In the early morning the villages are home to small markets where the seafood is sorted and sold- to distributers from around Myanmar and to local families, hotels and restaurants.
-At its most simple, barbequed Ngwe Saung seafood is found everywhere but more elaborate Rakhine-inspired dishes, such as fish soup and spicy seafood curries can be found.
+Every day the local fishermen venture onto the seas in hopes of catching fresh fish, prawns, squid, and other delights.
+In the early morning, the villages are home to small markets where the seafood is sorted and sold to distributors from around Myanmar and to local families, hotels, and restaurants.
+At its most simple, barbequed Ngwe Saung seafood is found everywhere, but more elaborate Rakhine-inspired dishes, such as fish soup and spicy seafood curries, can also be found.

 Rain or shine?

-Ngwe Saung is affected by seasonal typhoons which call for rain and rough seas, so it is suggested to check the weather before coming.
+Ngwe Saung is affected by seasonal typhoons, so it is suggested to check the weather before coming.
 The best months are November until March when there is little precipitation and wind.
-However this is also the most crowded but if you avoid the weekends and any major Myanmar holidays you are likely to find Ngwe Saung blissfully quiet!
-In April the beach attracts lots of locals who come to celebrate the Buddhist new year on the sand.
-It is a lively time to travel but the roads can be very, very busy.
-Then from May onwards the rains begin to set in and many restaurants close.
-It can still be very sunny but the weather is unpredictable so you may need to prepare some ‘rainy day’ activities during this period.
+However this is also the most crowded.
+If you want to avoid the weekends and any major Myanmar holidays, you are likely to find Ngwe Saung blissfully quiet!
+In April, the beach attracts lots of locals who come to celebrate the Buddhist New Year on the sand.
+It is a lively time to travel but the roads can be very, very crowded.
+Then, from May onwards the rains begin to set in and many restaurants close.
+It can still be very sunny but the weather is unpredictable so you may need to prepare some “rainy day” activities during this period.

 Returning to Yangon at the end of your Ngwe Saung beach break, you will once again experience the dramatic contrasts that make Myanmar so unique.
-Perhaps no country in the world offers the sheer diversity of sites in such a relatively small area- from quiet beaches to emerald-green rice paddies, rolling mountains to bustling riverside cities.
+Perhaps no country in the world offers the sheer diversity of sights in such a relatively small area–from quiet beaches to emerald-green rice paddies, rolling mountains to bustling riverside cities–Ngwe Saung has what you were dreaming of.
 But no matter where you go in Myanmar, the hospitality and kindness of the local people is one of the most magical parts of visiting.
 And hopefully your Myanmar Diaries are filled with pages of fond memories of the people you met at the beach and the natural beauty of Ngwe Saung.